 What Mercata does

-Three things, every day, in your firm's context.
+Three things, every day, the way your firm thinks.

 Mercata is a single system that never stops reading the world for your firm.
-It shows up in your day in three ways.
-The volume of noise in fundamental investing keeps rising; the only way to keep up is to read continuously, in your firm's specific context.
+The only way to keep up with the volume of noise in fundamental investing is to read continuously, through your firm's lens.

-Filings, transcripts, news, internal sources — read continuously, through your firm's lens.
-Your theses, your positions, what you were waiting to happen, all already known.
+Filings, transcripts, news, internal sources, read continuously through your firm's lens.
 By morning, what's material to you has surfaced.
 The rest stays quiet.

 A thinking partner.
 A sparring partner.

 When you start on a new name, sector, or angle, Mercata has already learned the territory.
-It can be a partner for exploring a thesis and a sparring partner for stress-testing it before the investment committee.
+Explore your thesis with it.
+Stress-test it before the investment committee.
 A week of work in a day.

 Yours, because you build it.

-Your firm sets the watches.
-Your firm defines the red-flag checklist for a new name.
-Your firm sets the questions every 10-Q gets asked.
-Mercata holds it all together so the firm's reasoning compounds — and gets more yours the longer your firm runs it, because your firm is the one shaping it.
+Your firm sets the watches and the red-flag checklist.
+Your firm defines what every 10-Q gets asked.
+Mercata holds it all together so the firm's knowledge compounds, and gets more yours the longer your firm runs it.

 In practice — 01